Yorke Peninsula - North

 An assessment of population growth drivers in Yorke Peninsula - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yorke Peninsula - North's population is around 7,958 as of Nov 2025.
-This reflects an increase of 500 people since the 2021 Census, which reported a population of 7,458.
-The change is inferred from the estimated resident population of 7,719 in June 2024 and an additional 119 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.2 persons per square kilometer.
-Over the past decade, Yorke Peninsula - North has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing non-metro areas.
-Population growth was primarily driven by interstate migration contributing approximately 91.3% of overall population gains during recent periods.
+Yorke Peninsula - North's population is approximately 7,918 as of February 2026.
+This figure indicates a rise of 460 individuals (6.2%) since the 2021 Census, which recorded a population of 7,458 people.
+The increase is inferred from the estimated resident population of 7,719 in June 2024 and an additional 120 validated new addresses since the Census date.
+This results in a population density ratio of 2.2 persons per square kilometer.
+Over the past decade, Yorke Peninsula - North has shown resilient growth patterns with a compound annual growth rate of 0.7%, surpassing the Rest of SA.
+Interstate migration accounted for approximately 91.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area projected to expand by 520 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
+Population projections indicate an increase just below Australia's non-metropolitan median, with an expected expansion of 520 persons to 2041, reflecting a total gain of 4.0% over the 17 years.

 Frequently Asked Questions - Population